jpulse-net/jpulse-framework/docs/dev/work-items.md

 questions:
-- rethink plugin admin
 - markdown docs: a way to declare sequence
 - replace extract.start/end with {{component}}
-- i18n
+- i18n of plugins core